ParanoidUser/yolo/CHANGEME.md

+137 bottles of rum on the wall, 137 bottles of rum!
+You take one down, you pass it around, 136 bottles of rum on the wall.

 136 bottles of rum on the wall, 136 bottles of rum!
 You take one down, you pass it around, 135 bottles of rum on the wall.